 No hidden fees · HIPAA secure · Pay only if approved.

 Understanding the law makes it easier to stand up for your rights.
-Here is how the Fair Housing Act and North Carolina rules work together.
+Here’s how the Fair Housing Act and North Carolina rules work together.

 A little awareness saves money and prevents housing problems.
-Here is how to tell legitimate North Carolina requirements from misleading claims.
+Here’s how to tell legitimate North Carolina requirements from misleading claims.

 They protect different things.
 Understanding the difference helps North Carolina residents choose what actually fits their needs.